This post may contain affiliate links. Please read my full disclosure here.

 Choose your molding style:

-As I mentioned in my last post, when we started shopping for molding, the brand I was drawn to over and over again was Metrie.
+As I mentioned in my last post, when we started shopping for molding, the picture frame moulding supplier I was drawn to over and over again was Metrie.
 After checking out all the collections on their website, I chose the Scene II Panel Mould from their Fashion Forward collection.
 I love the clean modern look of this molding style, as well as its symmetry.

 Measuring and Deciding How Much Molding You’ll Need: